Jay-umbr/UmbracoLocksmith_v9/README.md

 ## How to use

-Download the Locksmith.cs file and place it in App_Code folder in your website root.
-If you do not have an App_Code folder create one.
+Download the Locksmith.cs file and place it in any folder in your solution.
+I recommend a "Tools" or "Utilities" folder.
-If you did everything right the App_Code should be next to App_Data and bin folders, on the same level.

 Once done, restart the website.
 As in IIS/hosting restart.
 A user should be created once the frontpage fully loads - from there you can head on over to the backoffice and log in with the aforementioned credentials.